imrajdas/diffr/README.md

 ---

-Diffr makes directory content comparison hassle-free, allowing you to focus on identifying differences rather than dealing with complex tools.
-Give it a try, and make directory comparison a breeze!
+Diffr makes directory and file content comparison hassle-free, allowing you to focus on identifying differences rather than dealing with complex tools.
+Give it a try, and make directory and file comparison a breeze!